The 2010 Edition of the FGI Guidelines

 A Read-Only Copy

-The Facility Guidelines Institute has made available a read-only copy of the current edition of the Guidelines.
-We ask that you sign in or create an account in order to keep this feature free for all users.
+The Facility Guidelines Institute has made available a read-only copy of the 2010 edition of the Guidelines.
+To keep this feature free for all users, we ask that you create an account to access the document.
 Hosted by ePaperFlip, this digital copy cannot be downloaded or printed; however, it is searchable and offers a number of features to improve your browsing experience.
 Please note: To create an account, or to log in once you have an account, please click the "read-only copy" link above.